CM50175 -- Research Project Preparation

 - Does the Introduction give a good guide to the rest of the document?

-The final grade will be determined by summing the marks by the two markers: each marker's input will be worth 50%.
+The final grade will be determined by the lecturer/moderator.
+The

 - Will the proposed assessment of the project ensure that an outcome

 - Does the author account for the fact that there are a range of possible